State counting on fibered CY-3 folds and the non-Abelian Weak Gravity Conjecture: Examples

 Note that we are not aware of a higher rank generalization of Eisenstein Jacobi series and therefore used the generic generators for the ring of Weyl invariant $A_2$ lattice Jacobi forms.
 We remind the reader that each Jacobi form $\Phi^{(m_B,m_F)}$ in (\ref{eqn:JacNums}) corresponds to a $K3$ fibration with polarization lattice

 To make contact with the applications of sections \ref{sec:refined} and \ref{sec:nawg}, in the upcoming, we exemplify the theta expansion calculations for the elliptic genera (\ref{eqn:ZFA2}), or equivalent the numerators (\ref{eqn:JacNums}).
-For simplicity of the exposition we restrict to the cases with no twist in the polarization lattice, i.e. $m_F =1$.
-However, we remark that similar calculations can be applied to non-perturbative gauge cases, in which $m_F >1$.
+For simplicity of the exposition we restrict to the cases when $m_F =1$.
+However, similar computations are possible for non-perturbative gauge cases, in which $m_F >1$.

 We know that the discriminant group is of the form $G_{L^\vee(A_n)} \cong \mathbb{Z}/(n+1)\mathbb{Z}$ \cite{MR3586372}.
-This means that we can make a decomposition of the weight lattice $L_{\text{w}}(A_2)$ in terms of cosets.
+Consequently, we can decompose the weight lattice $L_{\text{w}}(A_2)$ in terms of cosets.
 Without loss of generality, we choose the fundamental weights as representatives of such cosets, i.e.

 See figure \ref{fig:A2lat}.
 Given a $L^\vee(A_2)$-lattice Jacobi form $\phi$, we want to perform its theta expansion